cetio/intuit/README.md

 # Intuit

-A high-performance D library for interacting with OpenAI-compatible language model endpoints.
-Intuit provides native D structures and SIMD-optimized vector operations for chat completions and embeddings, with a focus on performance and linear, imperative metaprogramming.
+Intuit is a D library for interacting with language/embedding model endpoints.
+Intuit provides native D structures and SIMD-optimized vector operations, with a focus on a native feel.

-Intuit is not yet on DUB, but will be soon!

 ## Features